ramigs/strapi-nuxt-article/strapi-nuxt.md

 ```

 Before making the request to Strapi's register endpoint, we make sure no token
-will be added as a request header.
+is added as a request header.

 ### Redirect after confirmation